ROCm-DS/hipDF/docs/how-to/cudf_pandas.rst

   - Disables page-fault retry; pages remain resident in host memory.
   - GPU accesses host memory via zero-copy.
   - Can avoid thrashing and may be used for datasets exceeding the available device memory.
+  - Instablities observed with some recent ROCm driver versions.
   - Not recommended for any production workloads.

 References